bitcointranscripts/bitcointranscripts/brink/the-bitcoin-development-podcast/mempool-policy.md

 So one policy that we have is we limit the amount of descendants or the total size of the transactions and its descendants in the mempool.
 And this is to prevent us having to go through very complex computation to evict or update these transactions.
 We don't want huge chains of families.
-And so one of the rules is Allison Bob's transaction, plus all of their all of its descendants cannot be more than 101 kilovirtual bytes.
+And so one of the rules is Allice's and  Bob's transaction, plus all of their all of its descendants cannot be more than 101 kilovirtual bytes.
 So Bob could pin this transaction by publishing a child that spends from his output and just dominating that limit.
 And so this would prevent Alice from publishing a child-faced parent like fee bump together transaction mind in a block, because if she tries to submit something to the mempool, it'll be like, oh, sorry, you've already hit your descendant limit and I'm not going to validate this.
 So that would be a pinning vector.
 So we can't have too naive, in response to this, we have CPFB carve out, which I guess we probably shouldn't get into today.
 But that's an example of why if you have too simple of a heuristic, it can be taken advantage of.

-Speaker 0: 00:22:21
+**John** 0: 00:22:21

 Yeah, that's a very good point.
 And pinning is a fascinating subject that we can talk about some other time.
 But maybe important to highlight the difference there.
 But When you say attack, it's not really attacking the mempool, it's attacking users or people involved in contracts, in smart contracts or Lightning or whatever.
-Just that having these policy rules is something that people implementing those contracts need to keep in mind and add some kind of complexity or difficulty to implementing those things cool the third policy rule you talked about was Discourage upgradeable thing.
+Just that having these policy rules is something that people implementing those contracts need to keep in mind and add some kind of complexity or difficulty to implementing those things. cool the third policy rule you talked about was Discourage upgradeable thing.

 ## Mempool policy: Discourage upgradable NOPs, witness versions, taproot leaf versions, etc

-Speaker 0: 00:23:00
+**John** 0: 00:23:00

 Yeah.
 Okay.
 So can you give examples of that?

-Speaker 1: 00:23:04
+**Gloria**: 00:23:04

 Yeah.
-So, you go to source slash script slash interpreter dot h, you get a bunch of script verification flags.
+So, you go to source/script/interpreter.h, you get a bunch of script verification flags.
 And those are kind of like the little buttons that you push in your script interpreter to say like what rules to apply.
 And some of them might be like enforced taproot rules.
 And so that would be the flag that we push on activation day.